Among the more than 450 active volunteers at Roswell Park is a dedicated mother-daughter duo who have made a special impact on patients.

 For the past three years, Barb Murak has been an unofficial messenger for Roswell Park patients who are recovering from a blood or marrow transplant (BMT).
-Pulling a handcart filled with art supplies, from time to time the Artist-in-Residence stops by an inpatient room to deliver a surprise.
+Pulling a handcart filled with art supplies, from time to time this member of the Creative Arts Team stops by an inpatient room to deliver a surprise.
 “Knock, knock!” she calls out.
 “You’ve got mail!”

 “I am very blessed.
 Regardless of what happened, God helped me to get through all of this.
 And I believe in my heart that God will not give you anything that you cannot handle.
 He gave me Jim.
 Jim got me through every single day of this past year.”